-[quads id=3] Your loving dog can easily turn into a nuisance without proper training.
+Your loving dog can quickly turn into a nuisance without proper training.
 If you want to enjoy quality time with your dog, you need to teach him/her some obedience commands.

 With just ten commands, you can have total control over your dog.
 Here are the top ten obedience training commands that will help you get control over your dog.

 This may not seem as important to you but the fact is that you need to teach your dog to look at you.
-In fact, it should be the first thing you teach your dog.
-By training your dog to look at you, you make the work of training him to become easier.
+It should be the first thing you teach your dog.
+By training your dog to look at you, you make the work of training him to become more comfortable.

 Your dog may be easily distracted by other things during training sessions.
-A proper understanding of the “look” command will be very helpful in this case.
+A proper understanding of the “look” command will be beneficial in this case.

 This is the first command most people teach their dogs.
-Sit is a very important obedience command to teach your dog since it will help in many cases.
+Sit is a critical obedience command to teach your dog since it will help in many cases.
 When you do not want your dog to be active, you can simply tell him to sit down.